go-noisegate/noisegate/README.md

 (If your favorite editor is not here, please consider writing the plugin for your editor!)

-## Tutorial
+## Quickstart

 You usually run the hornet via the editor plugin.
-So check out the tutorial document of the plugin you installed:
+So check out the quickstart document of the plugin you installed:
 * [emacs]()
 * [vscode]()